-When a volunteer leaves: suspend, deactivate, and billing
+When a volunteer leaves: termination, removal, and billing

 Summary

-When someone stops volunteering, you suspend their account from their profile in Community.
-This article covers how to suspend a volunteer and undo it, what changes for that person, how removing a record entirely works, and what suspending does, and does not, do to your billing.
+When someone stops volunteering, you terminate their account from their profile in Community.
+This article covers how to terminate a volunteer and reinstate them, what changes for that person, how removing a record entirely works, and what terminating does, and does not, do to your billing.

 Who this is for